machingclee/2022-10-05-Retinaface-study/README.md

 # Changes

 - The original project only support facial landmarks of 10 points.
-Modification has been made to support an arbitrary number of points, setting can be found in `src.config.n_landmarks`.
+Code modification has been made to support an arbitrary number of points, setting can be found in `src.config.n_landmarks`.
+- Some additional work has been made to part of the code that is hard-coded 5 number of times for 5 landmarks (10 poinsts) which cannot be generalized.
+- Due to structural difference of annotation file:
+  - New `Dataset` object in `data/wflw.py`.
+  - New `collate_fn` for `Dataloader`.
+  - Training script has been kept minimal level of difference (almost same as before).
-- Network modification has been made before feeding features into different detection heads (`classes`, `bboxes`, `landmarks`, etc).
+- Network modification has been made before feeding features into different detection heads (`ClassHead`, `BboxHead`, `LandmarkHead`, etc).
 - Attention mechanism has been added by introducing Squeeze and Excitation Block (SEBlock) after each feature of different scales after `SSH`'s.
 It mainly learns which channels are relatively more important for different detection.
 - The training is done using (**W**ider **F**acial **L**andmarks in the **W**ild) WFLW dataset.